IBS-International-Business-School/group-research-project-report-super-team/GROUP RESEARCH PROJECT REPORT.md

 ## Reflection on Team Process

-We successfully used collaborative features of GitHub by creating brunches and pull requests and then merging them.
+We successfully used collaborative features of GitHub by creating brunches and pull requests and then merging them, as well as creating, tracking and closing issues.
 Teamwork and collaboration went smoothly with team members being equally involved and supportive of each other.
 We implemented Agile methodologies by having sprint meetings where we distributed our roles, goals, and deadlines and documented it.
 We had quick standups/calls where we solved occurring problems if someone was stuck or needed guidance with GitHub.
 Majority of communication was done through Teams calls and group chat.
-Before first call, we agreed to do literature review on the topic individually and during the call we distributed research report sections we are responsible for.
-However, soon enough after the call, we noticed that the writing cannot be coordinated well before we design the survey and collect data, hence there was another call organized during which we did iteration of our plans and redistributed tasks according to both functions and writing sections.
+During sprint planning calls we distributed tasks according to both functions and writing sections, and did iteration of our plans and progress continuously checking the output.
 Akmaral took responsibility for designing the survey, writing methodology section, guiding the GitHub use, as well as documenting and guiding the team process.
 The function of performing the analysis and writing results was agreed to be taken by Atilla.
-And Aydan helped to finish writing the report collecting references, finalizing the document and preparing presentation slides.
+And Aydan helped to finish writing the report, ensuring it meets requirements, collecting references, finalizing the document and preparing presentation slides.

 ## References and Appendices